cosmosgame/save-the-world/content/cleaning-up/purple-wisdom-work/CleaningUpSTWI.md

 ## Live in Tribes

 We need to radically change the way we think about housing.
 We are tribal animals.
-We are not meant to live separate from each other.
-We already know that it takes a village to raise a child — now it is time to make that happen.
-And it happens by people consciously choosing to live in a village where everyone knows each other.
+We are meant to live in connection, not separate.
+It really does takes a village to raise a child.
+Let’s make that happen.
+For real.

  Cohousing and Ecovillages are leading the way.
-We need to know the names of all the children.
-We need to know that when we need a ride to the hospital someone is there.
-We need to know someone is there ready to lend us their car, or take care of our children in an emergency.
+In Cohousing we do know the names of all the children.
+We do know that someone will give us a ride to the hospital.
+Our children are safe to roam and are surrounded by people who know them and love them.
+This is no longer just an experiment.
+We know this works.
+Time to scale it up.
+Maybe not everyone wants to live in Cohousing — but everyone should have their tribe.
+And it has to here in the real, physical world.
+It is astonishing how much we can do with Zoom calls, but in the end we need to actually be there with people.

 We are stronger together.
-Time to bring back beautiful supportive tribal Purple.
+Time to bring back beautiful, powerful, tribal Purple.

 ## Reclaim Our Bodies